bracki/cukeup/about/03_you.md

 !SLIDE bullets incremental
 # Now about you...

-* Let's do some expectations management
+* Let's do some expectations management.
-* What do want from me?
 * What do you expect this talk to cover?
-* Any previous experience with Cucumber?
+* What's your previous experience with Cucumber?